Engineering Case Study

 - Operational risks

-The goal of this system was to create a platform that could:
+The goal of this system was to create an infrastructure layer capable of:

-- Analyze a proposed product concept using LLM reasoning
+- Evaluating proposed software product concepts using structured LLM reasoning

-- Convert promising leads into authenticated project workspaces
+- Converting promising concepts into authenticated project workspaces where products can be designed and built

-This required bridging anonymous AI interaction with persistent project infrastructure, while maintaining controlled onboarding and operational oversight.
+This required bridging anonymous AI interaction with persistent project infrastructure, while maintaining operational oversight and reproducible AI outputs.

 Architecture